sonelu/roboglia/README.md

 The name `roboglia` is derived from the glial cells present in the brian.
-Their role is to support the neurons' functions by supplying them with nutirients, energy and disposing of waste.
+Their role is to support the neurons' functions by supplying them with nutrients, energy and disposing of waste.
 The analogy is that ``roboglia`` provides this boring, but very complex activity of putting together the specific functions of the physical devices used in robots in order to provide a more accessible high-level representation of the robot for the use of the "smart"